opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### What happens to previously locked registration costs from pre-Dynamic-TAO subnets?

-They are returned to subnet owners when Dynamic TAO is initiated.
+They are returned to subnet owners when Dynamic TAO is initiated, on the same coldkey that registered.

 ## Miners and Validators

 ### How will miners (and validators) manage the proliferation of subnets?

 Miners and validators must now consider the TAO value of the alpha token in which they receive emissions.
-Doing the same work in a subnet whose alpha token is half as valuable (in TAO) means getting paid half as much, if they need to exit value now, although not necessarily in the long run, since the price of the tokens may vary.

-However, because alpha is less valuable in subnets with lower TAO reserves, the competition for mining will be less intensive.

-### Will more subnets dilute miner rewards?

 Miners can and must shift their work among subnets, depending on the value of the subnets and their own ability to compete.
 More subnets will mean more opportunities for specialized work.